OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/Completions.md

 ![]({{< relref "" >}}images/3d-main-window/PerfIntervalMsw.PNG)

 - **Multi Segment Well Options** - Options used by the Well Segments Export
-  - **Liner Inner Diameter** -- The liner inner diameter for the perforation intervals.
+  - **Liner Inner Diameter** -- The liner inner diameter for the completion intervals.
   - **Roughness Factor** -- The roughness factor used in export of main bore segments.
   - **Pressure Drop** -- can be either *Hydrostatic*, *Hydrostatic + Friction* or *Hydrostatic + Friction + Acceleration*.
   - **Length and Depth** -- Used in WELSEGS export - when specifying the length and depth change for each segment